FE8Dev/FE8RProject/FE8_arsenals.md

 Halves damage taken, heals 20% at the start of the turn and negative status last 1 turn.

 ## Axe
-A 3-4 range axe that is effective against Armor and Drenched enemies.
+A 1-2 range axe that is effective against Armor and Drenched enemies.
+Uses STR and MOV for damage.
+Targets the weaker of DEF or RES.

 ### Earliest access
 * Hero